Rupam-Bose/Numerical-Project/README.md

 ### 📖 Newton-Raphson Method Theory

-The Newton-Raphson Method is a high-speed numerical technique used to find the root of a nonlinear equation f(x) = 0.<br>
+The Newton-Raphson Method is a high-speed numerical technique used to find the root of a nonlinear equation `f(x) = 0`.<br>

-The process begins with an initial guess, $x_0$.A tangent is drawn to the curve at that point to see where it crosses the x-axis.That crossing point becomes the next guess, repeating until the values move closer to the actual root.<br>
+The process begins with an initial guess, `x₀`.A tangent is drawn to the curve at that point to see where it crosses the x-axis.That crossing point becomes the next guess, repeating until the values move closer to the actual root.<br>

 The formula :<br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;x<sub>n+1</sub>​ = x<sub>n</sub> ​− f<sup>′</sup>(x<sub>n</sub>​)/f(x<sub>n</sub>​)<br>

 The formula uses both the function value and its derivative so each step is guided by the slope of the curve.If the initial guess is close and the derivative is not zero, the accuracy nearly doubles with every step.<br>​

 <br>

 ### 🔢 Mathematical Representation